Helping Businesses Grow with Industry Leading Technology

 The Secret Sauce of the Company

-eQuorum prides itself on being exceptionally responsive to customer needs and in its ability to understand detailed requirements.
+eQuorum, a top 10 document management system provider, prides itself on being exceptionally responsive to customer needs and in its ability to understand detailed requirements.
 The words which define the company are “Accuracy” and “Precision” and being a team of experienced engineers, eQuorum created this extraordinary software with engineers in mind.
 The company and employees are proud of its engineering heritage and understands the demands and necessities to stay engineers’ favorite.
 Translating what the engineers want and need into real life value is what keeps the team motivated at eQuorum.
 “That’s why we say we build software for engineers, built by engineers,” says the CEO of the company.

 The lead figure Behind the Extraordinary Company, Scott Brandt, the CEO at eQuorum, leverages his extensive experience in growing and selling niche-based cloud software companies.
 He has previously grown and sold companies including BACK Aviation Solutions, Accelarad, and Tellisense Medical.
 Scott has transformed eQuorum from a web-based-on-premise document management company to a Cloud-based SaaS utilizing HTML5 and WebSocket technology.